 It’s key that women with any insecurities around lifting to follow a structured plan they trust.
 You will never gain confidence – or fantastic results – by approaching lifting aimlessly.
 Once you feel confident in your plan and have the knowledge you need, you can begin to build confidence and better results.

 Level 2: Owning It

 It’s a beautiful thing to witness a woman move from that uncertain, insecure place to confident and powerful.
-Even the people close to her notice the change, as the husband of one of my Fierce Definition clients did:
+Even the people close to her notice the change, as one of my group client’s husband did:

 The changes go beyond just physical.
 Carey, you have confidence at the gym and you address the barbell and dumbells as if they were friends.
 I’ve noticed such empowerment, it is incredible to see.
 Suzanne you are a very smart and wise trainer.”